MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/queues-omnichannel.md

 ### How fallback queues work

-To efficiently manage the work items, you can configure a fallback queue per workstream.
+To efficiently manage the work items, you can configure a fallback queue per workstream that acts as a safety net.
 You can set an existing queue as the fallback queue or create a fallback queue with the required settings when you're creating a workstream.

 For existing workstreams, you can configure the fallback queue on the workstream page.
 If you choose to create a queue, you'll need to add users.
 By default, the assignment method for the fallback queue is highest capacity.

-Work is routed to the fallback queues that act as a safety net in the following scenarios.
-The work item is assigned to the queue irrespective of the overflow settings that are configured for the fallback queue.
+If any overflow settings exist, they are overruled and work items are routed to the fallback queues in the following scenarios:

 - Work item encounters an error during classification.
 - Work item encounters an error when running a route-to-queue rule.
 - Work item doesn't match any route-to-queue rules.

-### Default queues in unified routing
+### How default queues work

+Default queues are a finite set of queues that help you manage work items when other queues aren't available for routing them.
 Out of the box, the following default queues are available:

 - **Default entity queue** for routing entity records.
 - **Default messaging queue** for routing all messaging conversations pertaining to live chat, SMS, Microsoft Teams, and social channels.
 - **Default voice queue** for routing all voice calls.

-When you are creating a workstream, you can set a default queue as the fallback queue.
+For a workstream, you can set any queue as a fallback queue, including a default queue but vice versa isn't possible.
 You can update the assignment method only for the default queues.
-The other settings are not available for edit.
+No other settings are available for edit.
 All agents who have the Omnichannel agent role are a part of the default queues.

 ### See also